tapiopuputti/findfromfiles/README.md

-This program will find a keyword inside files.
+This program will search for a keyword inside files in a given directory (defaults to current directory) and prints the results to the user.

 The keyword and directory will be asked from the user.

-NOTE: The program does not work (yet) if there are non-text files inside the given directory.
+Non-text files will be skipped.